 Perhaps the most significant and newest tribute to two of this area’s most influential players is the “Point of View” monument installed in 2006 on Pittsburgh’s Mount Washington.
 Created by artist James A. West, the bronze sculpture depicts an October 1770 face-to-face meeting of Guyasuta and George Washington, when the two met for the third time to discuss future settlement along the Ohio River.

-While both of their lives intersected over this land, sometimes in conflict, they are forever united through their influence on our history and the legacy of their leadership, which continues to echo across Southwestern Pennsylvania, even to this day.
+While both of their lives intersected over this land, sometimes in conflict, they are forever united through their influence on our history and the legacy of their leadership.
+It continues to echo across Southwestern Pennsylvania, even to this day.